-Remember, building the exercise habit is never an all-or-nothing process.
+Remember, building an exercise habit is never an all-or-nothing process.

-Both the workout routines produced similar results in improving heart function and blood-sugar levels.
+Both workout routines ( the 3-minute one and the 50-minute one) produced similar results in improving heart function and blood-sugar levels.

 “If you’re willing and able to push hard, you can get away with surprisingly little exercise,” Gibala said.

 According to muscle physiology researcher Dr. Keith Baar, HIIT should be done early in the day, followed by a recovery period of at least 3 hours.

 There’s another way of looking at it.
 We call it adaptation.
 Adaptation is the evolutionary process by which a living thing becomes better able to live in its habitat.

 4. Watch Your Routine

 A new habit can begin from there.
 Start by tracking your morning routine.
 Watch out if there are any unhelpful or time-wasting habits built into your mornings.

 Be warned: Once you realize you spend 25 minutes every morning wading knee-deep through the freshwater stream of social media, you might end up feeling it has not been quite as life-changing as you thought.

 Why have you been doing this useless thing for so many years?